(CLO) A deepfake video impersonating President Prabowo Subianto has scammed Indonesian people in 20 provinces, causing many people to lose money.

 During Indonesia’s presidential campaign, deepfakes became a popular tool to spread misinformation, either harmful or beneficial to candidates.
 But now the technology has fallen into the hands of criminals looking to make money.

-However, these deepfake videos have been circulating much more widely than the two accounts released by police.
-Deepfake videos impersonating President Prabowo have continued to appear on social media following the arrests, including dozens on TikTok with the hashtag “Prabowo Shares Blessings.”
+However, these deepfake videos were circulated much more widely than the two accounts released by police.
+Deepfake videos impersonating President Prabowo continued to appear on social media after the arrests, including dozens on TikTok with the hashtag "Prabowo Shares Blessings."

 At least 22 TikTok accounts have promoted the same scam since Prabowo took office last October.
-One account with more than 77,000 followers has attracted 7.5 million views on a fake video of Prabowo handing out financial aid.
+One account with more than 77,000 followers has garnered 7.5 million views for a fake video of Prabowo handing out financial aid.
 Another account has shared 100 videos since January, most of them deepfakes of the president promising cash handouts.

 TikTok said it had removed one of the deepfake scam videos and the account associated with it, and pledged to continue removing content that violates the platform's community guidelines, which prohibit misleading posts.